ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 Once a batch configuration is created, the ApiEntitySingleResponse object returns BatchResponseData with a batchId if successful.
 This batchId is used to upload the batch file using the ``uploadFile`` method.
-At this point, a successfuly response to the upload will trigger the batch.
+At this point, a successfully response to the upload will trigger the batch.
 Use the BatchReaderAdapter to poll for the status of the batch.